zernovtechno/Vendista/README.md

 3. It works on the ESP32/8266 and Arduino, but in theory it can work on any microcontroller that supports compiling with Arduino code.
 4. It's very small, but saves a lot of time writing your own solution.

-## Nuances...
+## Issues...

 1. This is my first Arduino library, and I have no idea how to write them.
-I tried to follow [Guyver's instructions](https://alexgyver.ru/lessons/library-writing/), and you can judge for yourself how it turned out.
+I tried to follow [Gyver's instructions](https://alexgyver.ru/lessons/library-writing/), and you can judge for yourself how it turned out.
 I look forward to your pull requests, or at least pointing out any errors in my issues.
 2. The code was originally written for personal use, with the goal of a simple and quick implementation.
 Therefore, in some places it's completely inflexible, non-asynchronous, and not optimal.
 I'll try to fix this in updates!
 3. The code uses Delay and String.
 I know this is bad, but I'll definitely fix it one day.
 You can still disable Delay by specifying 0 in the appropriate place (see below).
 Oh, and the source code is available, so I welcome your suggestions for fixes and improvements to the library.

 I hope this modest implementation will save someone time delving into the Vendista documentation, and also prevent you from using MDB adapters where they're clearly not needed.